 - Skills and experience - your research experience, volunteer/work experiences and extracurricular activities

-- Reference letters - the type of referee and relevance of their comments are weighed more heavily than the number of reference letters you submit
+- Reference letters - the type of referee and relevance of their comments are weighted more heavily than the number of reference letters you submit

 Prepare for graduate school during your undergraduate studies by:

 - Strengthening your GPA – although many programs look primarily at your final two years, a GPA that is consistently high will impress admission committees

 - Exploring your options - take a variety of courses to help determine your research interests, talk to T.A.s about their experiences, take part in networking activities, and talk to your professors about graduate programs and their areas of research

 - Identifying references – graduate applications require between two to three references.
 Get to know your professors by taking more than one class with those whose work interests you, participate in class discussions, attend office hours, and join clubs that allow professors to get to know you outside of the classroom

 - Building experience - gain research experience through part-time or summer jobs, senior-level thesis courses, faculty research projects, the Research Opportunity Program, undergraduate research awards, UTM Internship program, or volunteering with a professor.
 Experience as a teaching assistant would be an asset.
 Don't forget to check out our Research Experience tip sheet, too.

 - Information Sessions - Applying to Graduate School, Teaching, Law, Medicine